influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/create.md

 ---

-Use the [`influxctl database create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/database/create/) to create a new InfluxDB in your InfluxDB Cloud Dedicated cluster.
+Use the [`influxctl database create` command](/influxdb/cloud-dedicated/reference/cli/influxctl/database/create/) to create a database in your InfluxDB Cloud Dedicated cluster.

 1. If you haven't already, [download and install the `influxctl` CLI](/influxdb/cloud-dedicated/reference/cli/influxctl/#download-and-install-influxctl).
 2. Run the `influxctl database create` command and provide the following: